BBC Janala: Medium

-BBC Buzz, a weekly youth entertainment show, places English at the centre of young people's everyday lives.
-The program, broadcast in a prime–time Friday evening slot on satellite channel ATN Bangla, mixes Bangla and English in features, comedy sketches, cartoons and discussions on subjects ranging from climate change to arranged marriage.
+BBC Buzz, a weekly youth entertainment show, broadcast in a prime–time Friday evening slot on satellite channel ATN Bangla, mixes Bangla and English in features, comedy sketches, cartoons and discussions on subjects ranging from climate change to arranged marriage.
 Launched in October 2009, the show already has five million viewers.
 In 2010 BBC Janala introduced a TV Drama named Bishaash, the first ever serial drama shot between Bangladesh and London, England.
 Producer of Bishaash is Mary Hare.
 Bishaash is a 24-part drama series set in Bangladesh and the UK that will be the first ever supernatural detective series in South Asia.

-The series is followed by BBC Janala Mojay Mojay Shekha (Learning with Fun), another entertaining educational game show and comedy which expands on the English used in the drama.
-Broadcast back-to-back on BTV and BTV World, the programmes provide its 14 million viewers with a fun and accessible way for families to learn English together.
+The series is followed by BBC Janala Mojay Mojay Shekha (Learning with Fun), another educational game show and comedy which expands on the English used in the drama.